 A world Heritage Site since 1980 - Tombs of The Kings is about 2km from Paphos.
 There is a local bus that picks up and drops off outside this historical site.
-The monumental underground tombs some dating to the 3 B.C. have been carved out of the solid stone.
-No kings have actually been buried here like the name suggests but more than 100 Ptolemaic aristocrats who died in Paphos between 3 B.C. and 3 A.D.
+The monumental underground tombs some dating to 3 B.C. have been carved out of solid stone.
+No kings have actually been buried here as the name suggests but more than 100 Ptolemaic aristocrats died in Paphos between 3 B.C. and 3 A.D.

 Tombs of the Kings ©MDHarding

-We took a day trip to the Troodos Mountains to see Mount Olympus said to be the home to the 12 Greek Gods, the highest peak, throne of Zeus.
-The tour also included a visit to the Evretou Dam - the third-largest in Cyprus, wine vineyard, Kalidonia Waterfalls, Tzielefos Bridge and Kykkos Monastery.
+We took a day trip to the Troodos Mountains to see Mount Olympus said to be the home to the 12 Greek Gods, the highest peak, the throne of Zeus.
+The tour also included a visit to the Evretou Dam - the third-largest in Cyprus, the wine vineyard, Kalidonia Waterfalls, Tzielefos Bridge, and Kykkos Monastery.